Are You Feeling You've Lost Your Creative Direction? Has Life Gotten in Your Way? Stop Making Excuses and Find Your Way Home. Create.

 No matter what form of art you create, it takes time, skill and connections to make it happen.
 A project could take you days, weeks, years or even a lifetime to complete.
 It may take time before you actually produce something worthwhile.
 Don't fall into the trap of thinking that quantity is as important, or more important than the quality of your work.

 Lots of projects under your belt may make you feel productive-- but are you proud of them as well?
 Do they represent who you are as an artist?
-Are you learning, growing and really stretching your creative muscles?
+Are you learning, growing and really stretching your creative muscles?5) Stop making excuses.

 We're all guilty of this.
 After awhile it becomes more of a habit.
 The only honest excuse for not creating art-- is not wanting to create art.
 There will never be enough time, money or resources-- these are not good excuses.

-Think about this-- The excuses you give yourself are always worse than the ones you give to others.
+Think about this-- The excuses you give yourself are always worse than the ones you give to others.6) Set goals.

 Set goals for yourself.
 Give yourself some benchmarks for achievement.
 Goals give you a direction and should help motive your progress.
 Don't allow the failure to meet those goals to discourage you.
-Reassess and set new ones.
+Reassess and set new ones.7) Do something.

 Do something.
 Anything.
 Even for five minutes.